grave019/E-Commerce-Back-End/README.md

 ![npm start](Assets/npm-start.png)
   ## Acknowledgements

-  Brent Graves, Fenix Sampson, Gabriel Cavalcante Causin
+  Brent Graves, Fenix Sampson, Gabriel Cavalcante Causin, Dan Rosenbaum and John Dinsmore

   ## Contributions

-  submit a fork request and feel free to refractor the code
+  * Please submit a fork request and feel free to refractor the code

   ## Resources

-  Eloquent JS, In class activities
+  * Eloquent JS

+  * In class activities, including the mini project for this unit.

   ## License